AriFordsham/GHCWiki/building/mac-osx.md

 # Building on MacOS X

-These instructions were last updated for GHC 7.2.
+These instructions were last updated for GHC 7.4.

 ## Get the latest development tools

-### For Lion with Xcode 7.3 or higher
+### For Lion, Xcode 7.3 or higher

-First you need to install the command line tools from Apple.
-You can do that in two ways:
+Firstly, you need to install the command line tools from Apple.
+You can do that in two ways (the second is faster as it is a much smaller download):

 1. Install all of Xcode: